rostale/Python-Projects/Stock Market Analysis/README.md

 HTML page is a sample output of the webpage generated using bokeh module.

-**If you face any problem while deploying the automatically generated HTML webpage by bokeh module, try clearing the cache from the browser you are using to deploy the webpage.**
+:warning: **If you face any problem while deploying the automatically generated HTML webpage by bokeh module, try clearing the cache from the browser you are using to deploy the webpage.**

 ### Prerequisites
 What things you need to install the software and how to install them